Anupamit/Javascript-Theory-Qustions/README.md

 // Output: "The index of the first "dog" from the end is 52"
 ```
 **15. array.find()**:
-The find() method returns the value of the first element in the provided array that satisfies the provided testing function.
+The `find()` method returns the value of the first element in the array that satisfies the provided testing function.

 ```js
 let array1 = [5, 12, 8, 130, 44];
 let found = array1.find(function(element) {